w3c/wai-curricula/content/content-author/structure.md

 Students should be able to:

-* explain how people with disabilities rely on meaningful content sequences, tables of contents, and orientation methods to navigate content
+* explain how people with disabilities rely on meaningful content sequences, tables of contents, and other orientation methods to orient themselves and navigate content
 * utilize tables of contents to:
   * provide a summary of the overall content structure
   * help users navigate to parts of the content